 The fund may purchase and write call and put options on futures.
 A futures option gives the holder the right, in return for the premium paid, to assume a long position (call) or short position (put) in a futures contract at a specified exercise price at any time during the period of the option.
 Upon exercise of a call option, the holder acquires a long position in the futures contract, and the writer is assigned the opposite short position.
 The opposite is true in the case of a put option.
-A call option is "in the money" if the value of the futures contract that is the subject of the option exceeds the exercise price.
-A put option is "in the money" if the exercise price exceeds the value of the futures contract that is the subject of the option.
-See also "Options" above for a general description of investment techniques and risks relating to options.
+A call option is "in the money" if the value of the futures contract that is the subject of the option exercise price.
+A put option of investment techniques and risks relating to options.